Become Seekers of Knowledge

 To be admitted to the M.Th. program, applicants must have:

 - Have a Bachelor’s in Theology (B.Th.) or the equivalent from a recognized college or university with an average grade of B- or above;

 - Be fluent in English or French and have a working knowledge of the other language (French or English).
 A high level of reading and oral understanding of French is required since French is the main language of the academic courses;

-- Have at least a working knowledge of one or more of the ancient languages (Latin, Greek, Hebrew), only if their thesis deals with original sources.
-The knowledge of these languages is necessary, however, for the canonical degree.
+- Have at least a working knowledge of one or more of the ancient languages (Latin, Greek, Hebrew) if the thesis work deals with original sources.
+Knowledge of these languages is required, however, for the canonical degree.